AMR and AGV: What’s the difference?

 Applications: flexibility of both systems

 Originally, AMRs were used to transport lighter loads, while AGVs transported pallets.
 Today, their areas of application hardly differ at all.
-Both automated guided vehicle systems perform a variety of internal transport tasks.
+Both automated transport systems perform a variety of internal transport tasks.
 The most frequent uses include supplying work stations and production lines, supporting the picking process and providing connection to conveyor systems or automated storage systems.

 Automated guided vehicle systems can be used for a variety of tasks.
 AMRs are also ideal for pallet transport.

-Investment: intelligence vs. price
+Costs: intelligence vs. price

 Which automated transport system is more cost-efficient?
 At first glance, the acquisition costs of AGVs are often lower than those of AMRs, which are more expensive due to their intelligence and complex sensors.
 However, once the costs of modifying the warehouse to accommodate the AGVs are taken into account, including the more complicated planning and commissioning, costs are frequently higher.